-3.1.
-ACT Core Components
+A. ACT Core Components

-Figure 3 shows the flow of a request/reply sequence in a simple CORBA application using ACT.
+Figure 4 shows the flow of a request/reply sequence in a simple CORBA application using ACT.
 For clarity, details such as stubs and skeletons are not shown.
 ACT comprises two main components: a generic interceptor and an ACT core.
 A generic interceptor is a specialized request interceptor that is registered with the ORB of a CORBA application at startup time.
 The client generic interceptor intercepts all outgoing requests and incoming replies (or exceptions) and forwards them to its ACT core.
 Similarly, the server generic interceptor intercepts all the incoming requests and outgoing replies (or exceptions) and forwards them to its ACT core.
 A CORBA application is called ACT-enabled if a generic interceptor is registered with all its ORBs at startup time.
-If, in addition to the generic interceptors, all the ACT core components are also loaded into the application, the application is called ACT-ready.
+If, in addition to the generic interceptors, all the ACT core components are also loaded into the application, the application is called ACTready.
 Making the application ACT-ready can be done either at startup time or at run time.

-Figure 3: ACT configuration in a CORBA application.
+Fig. 4.
+ACT configuration in the context of a simple CORBA application.

-Figure 4 shows the flow of a request/reply sequence intercepted by the client ACT core.
+Figure 5 shows the flow of a request/reply sequence intercepted by the client ACT core.
 The components of the core include dynamic interceptors, a proxy, a decision maker, and an event mediator.
 Each component is described in turn.